iolinker/iolinker.com/docs/iolinker_agent.md

+### Enable per-round output

+Once enabled, the Agent's thought process will be output in each ReAct iteration.
+If it's a Telegram trigger, a Telegram message will be sent.

 <img src="./img/iolinker_agent_input_part3.png" alt="image-20251113193643440" style="zoom:50%;" />

 ### MCP Tools

-Here, you can select the MCP Server tools created by the MCP trigger from the workflow list.
+Here, you can select the MCP Server tools created by the [MCP trigger](https://iolinker.com/mcp.html) from the workflow list.
 Once checked, the Agent will analyze the task and choose the corresponding tools to invoke accordingly.